enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 export default TRACKED_URLS;
 ```

 <mark>In the example above we are using a list to store the valid properties just to make the example simpler, you can create a real model that properly validates the information that each tracked URL needs</mark>.
-After this the method in charge of tracking the requests could be added to the class we already had to track, we can do something like this:
+After this the method in charge of tracking the requests could be added to the tracking module, we can do something like this:

 ```javascript{23-35}
 import TRACKED_URLS from './tracked-urls';